 And so, a Pocket Dimension is simply a place where you can slow down and think out loud.
 And when you continue the practice, you’ll likely experience the following:

 Hear Yourself Think, Hear Your Intuition

 Sometimes, all you need is just a moment to hear yourself think.
-External processing in a Pocket Dimension helps you get out of your head.
-Kinda literally.
+External processing in a Pocket Dimension helps you get out of your head and hear your intuition.
 Talking out your thoughts helps you tune into what your gut has been trying to tell you all along.

 Word Choice Awareness

 Noticing your language patterns helps you be a more mindful communicator.
 Your words matter.
 When your past word choices haven’t gotten the results you’re looking for, the Pocket Dimension helps you ask: